sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

      ![openproject](images/openproject.png)

-## Exercise 1:  Set up an Azure Function
+## Exercise 1:  Setup an Azure Function

  In this exercise, you will create an **Azure Function App** from the Azure portal and then you will add code by creating an **Azure Functions project** in Visual Studio.